-12/15/95 - Approved by the President of the University as recommended by the University Committee on Policy; replaces previous policy titled Cheating and Plagiarism

-03/12/04 - Revision approved by the President of the University as recommended by the Policy Committee of the University.
+12/15/95 - Approved by the President of the University as recommended by the University Committee on Policy; replaces previous policy titled Cheating and Plagiarism 03/12/04 - Revision approved by the President of the University as recommended by the Policy Committee of the University.
 02/19/10 - Revision approved by the President of the University as recommended by the Policy Committee of the University.
 5/10/2024- Revisions approved by the President of the University as recommended by the Policy Committee of the University.
+5/10/2024- Revisions approved by the President of the University as recommended by the Policy Committee of the University 12/06/2024 - The President of the University approved nonmaterial revisions to reflect current titles, positions, colleges, departments, etc.

-Related Committees
+Related Committees and Policies:

-University Standing Committee: Student Conduct Board

-Policy: Professional Ethics
+University Standing Committee: Student Conduct Board Policy: Professional Ethics